sampod76/l2-assernment-7/redme.md

 #  -->  6.
 What are the LIMIT and OFFSET clauses used for?

      The limit option allows you to limit the number of rows returned from a query, while offset allows you to omit a specified number of rows before the beginning of the result set.
 Using both limit and offset skips both rows as well as limit the rows returned .
+#  -->  7.
+How can you perform data modification using UPDATE statements?

+        To use the UPDATE method, you first determine which table you need to update with UPDATE table_name .
+After that, you write what kind of change you want to make to the record with the SET statement.
+Finally, you use a WHERE clause to select which records to change